KTH/github-canvas-integration-progsoc/README.md

 ## About it

-This tools was created for the course [DD2482 Automated Software Testing and DevOps](https://www.kth.se/student/kurser/kurs/DD2482?l=en) at KTH and is meant to create an interface between the course [GitHub repository](https://github.com/KTH/devops-course) and the Canvas.
+This tools was created for the course [DD2485 Programmable Society with Smart Contracts](https://www.kth.se/student/kurser/kurs/DD2485?l=en) at KTH and is meant to create an interface between the course [GitHub repository](https://github.com/KTH/programmable-society) and the Canvas.

 For educational purpose, all the assignments registration are done on GitHub.
 And the goal of this tool is to replicate and keep up to date all the assignment and groups with Canvas.